An easier, and fully integrated way to create hi-quality photo collages

-I played and studied many of the collages makers out there.
-I desecrated those that don’t offer at least one solution for the users.
+We played and studied many of the collages makers out there.
+We discarded those that don’t offer at least one solution for the users.
 In the end, I analyzed the three most advanced in terms of quality and functionality.
 Here is the comparative table:

 Initially the idea was to create a stand-alone product but the results indicated that the model wouldn’t give a better solution, we needed to think in a design that could be implemented into, ideally, the number one photo-editing product: Adobe Lightroom.